neil-nb/PatternAnalysis-2025/recognition/2D_Improved_UNET_47205145/README.md

 - Channel Squeeze-and-Excitation (cSE): Learns to reweight feature channels based on global context, emphasising the most informative filters.
 - Spatial Squeeze-and-Excitation (sSE): Learns spatial masks to highlight important regions within feature maps.

-Together, they improve feature recalibration by focussing the model only on relevant anatomical structures and suppressing background noise.
+Together, they improve feature recalibration by focusing the model only on relevant anatomical structures and suppressing background noise.

 #### Attention Gates
 Attention gates are applied to skip connections before feature concatenation in the decoder.
 They learn to selectively pass information from the encoder, conditioning it on the decoder’s current context.